 Elizabeth M. Daley

-Elizabeth M. Daley was appointed dean of the USC School of Cinematic Arts for 30 years, the longest tenure of a Dean at the University of Southern California.
-She is the inaugural holder of the Steven J. Ross/Time Warner Dean’s Chair.
-Daley was also the founding executive director of the USC Annenberg Center for Communication (1994-2005) and serves as the executive director of the USC Institute for Multimedia Literacy.
+Elizabeth M. Daley has served as Dean of the USC School of Cinematic Arts for 30 years, the longest tenure of a Dean at the University of Southern California.
+She is the inaugural holder of the Steven J. Ross/Time Warner Dean’s Chair, founding Executive Director of the USC Annenberg Center for Communication (1994-2005), and serves as the Executive Director of the USC Institute for Multimedia Literacy.

-She joined the school in 1989 as chair of the Film & Television Production Program.
-Before coming to USC, she served as Director of Taper Media Enterprises, the for-profit film and television subsidiary of the Mark Taper Forum, and prior to that was a producer for MGM/Television.
-She has also been an independent producer and media consultant, and serves on the boards of AVID Technologies, the Benton Foundation, the Red Sea Institute for Cinematic Arts, and the World Economic Forum’s Global Agenda Council on Media, Entertainment and Information.
+Daley joined the school in 1989 as Chair of the Film and Television Production Program.
+Before coming to USC, she served as Director of Taper Media Enterprises, the for-profit film and television subsidiary of the Mark Taper Forum, and was a producer for MGM Television.
+She has also been an independent producer and media consultant.
+Daley serves on the Board of Directors of Avid Technology, Inc., the Benton Foundation and Digital Domain, and is a former chair of the World Economic Forum’s Global Agenda Council on Media, Entertainment and Information.
 She is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.

 Daley has been honored by American Women in Radio and Television and was twice nominated for a Los Angeles Area Emmy Award.
-She has received a Cine Golden Eagle and the Barbara Jordan Award, as well as the California Governor’s Award and the Women in Film Business Leadership Award, acknowledging extraordinary contributions by women behind the camera.
+She has received a Cine Golden Eagle, the Barbara Jordan Award, the California Governor’s Award and the Women in Film Business Leadership Award, acknowledging extraordinary contributions by women behind the camera.
 She was also the inaugural recipient of The Alfred Hitchcock Legacy Award, given on behalf of the Hitchcock Family and the Cystic Fibrosis Foundation.
 Daley is also the recipient of the Excellence in Education Medal from the Society of Motion Picture Engineers.